-This condition says simply that for global production efficiency to hold, the marginal cost of producing the global public good must be the same in rich and poor countries.
+This condition says simply that for global production efficiency to hold, the marginal cost of public goods must be the same in rich and poor countries.
 In other words, comparative advantage should be fully exploited.
 The country in which factor endowments and technology make it cheaper to produce the public good, should devote more resources to it.